enricopolanski/functional-programming/README.md

 In functional programming, where theres's an emphasis on code properties rather than implementation details, the `map` operation is interesting **due to its limitations**

-This about how easier it is to review a PR that involves `map` rathern than a `for` loop.
+Think about how easier it is to review a PR that involves `map` rathern than a `for` loop.

 # The two pillars of functional programming